HL7/davinci-deqm/source/pages/guidance.md

 The [DEQM Summary MeasureReport Profile] is used when a measure is reported an aggregator for  for a group of patients.
 It contains all of the data that is relevant to generate the report including the measure outcome and is similar to a [QRDA Category 3 report].
 Unlike the [DEQM Individual MeasureReport Profile], the report is typically transacted as a single MeasureReport report.

-While there are several differences among these profiles, technically the profiles can be differentiated by eithder the meta profile tag or the `type` element as described above.
+While there are several differences among these profiles, technically the profiles can be differentiated by either the meta profile tag or the `type` element as described above.

 FHIR allows for a fourth type of Measure Reporting, "Patient List Reporting.  which is similar to a [QRDA Category 2 report].
 This level of measure reporting is out of scope for this version of the Implementation Guide.
 We are actively seeking input from balloter if they believe there is a need for this profile in a future version of this IG.
 {:.note-to-balloters}